Retirement in Mexico

 Oaxaca, located on a 5,000-foot-high plateau, though not as yet the most popular destination for North Americans, entices by its climate, cuisine, handicrafts, and history.
 Its downtown streets are lined with impressive

 Baroque colonial architecture.
 The city's pace is relaxed and the people are friendly.
-No doubt Oaxaca will soon become another important Mexican destination for North American retirees.
+Oaxaca is becoming another important Mexican destination for North American retirees.

 1. Depending on the retiree's plans for staying in Mexico, there are different visa procedures.
-For someone looking to stay in Mexico for a short period, a tourist visa (FM-T) is easy to obtain.
+For someone looking to stay in Mexico for a short period a tourist visa (FMT) is relatively easy to obtain.
 It is valid

 for up to six months but does not grant work status.

 2. Rentista or Residente Temporal is a non-working visa available to those wishing to stay longer than 6 months and less than 4 years who can prove sufficient income.
 See the rentista visa section of the Mexican consular services website for all requirements.
 Mexperience has a good detailed explanation of the various visa options, including the Residente Permanente option for those who plan to move long-term or permanently.

 3. Owning or renting a home in Mexico is relatively easy.
 Foreigners can buy directly in any area that is not near the coast or the border.
 If the property is within 60 miles of the border or 30 miles of the

 coast, non-Mexicans are required to purchase through a fideicomiso (beneficial trust).